The start of the year is a perfect time to reassess your portfolio and ensure you’re on track for the retirement you want. Here’s how to do it right.

 After eight years of markets seeming to do nothing but rise, "seeing the Dow down 600 to 800 points in a single day [as it has been recently] is a new feeling," says Seth Dubrow, a J.P.
 Morgan wealth strategist based in New York.
 "People planning to retire in the near term are concerned that their investments may not sustain them after their working years are over."

-Dubrow’s advice: Seize the opportunity.
+Even if that describes you, Dubrow says, planning a better retirement strategy is possible.
+His advice: Seize the opportunity.
 The start of 2019 is a good time to review wealth earmarked for retirement.
 Refresh and refocus, as needed.
 After the long bull market, says Dubrow, portfolios that might have been well-balanced previously may now be overweight in stocks and may require reallocation toward lower-risk investments.
-This is especially the case if retirement is slated to begin in the next few years.

-Refocusing is good not only for those close to retirement, says Philipp Hecker, Head of Wealth Planning and Advice for J.P.
-Morgan; it’s also good for everyone who wants to retire eventually.
-“Typically the beginning of a year is a great catalyst for investors to re-establish their goals for their lives at large,” he says.
-“They tend to go to the gym and pursue fitness goals.
-Why not commit to something that arguably will have just as important a long-term impact?”
+Rethinking your investing strategy is good not only for those targeting a better retirement even in volatile markets, says Philipp Hecker, Head of Wealth Planning and Advice for J.P.
+Morgan; it's also smart for anyone who hopes to retire eventually.
+"Typically the beginning of a year is a great catalyst for investors to re-establish their goals for their lives at large," he says.
+"They tend to go to the gym and pursue fitness goals.
+Why not commit to something that arguably will have just as important a long-term impact?"

 So where to start?
 J.P.
 Morgan has a 10-point guide that breaks down into three parts: Picture your future, rally your resources, and optimize for success.